Rebuilding Trust in Social Commerce

 • Cluttered and chaotic interfaces that prioritized quantity over quality.

-• Low quality sellers, products, and video production value.
+• Low quality sellers, products, and production value.

 • High-pressure tactics like countdown timers and limited stock warnings.